NiryoRobotics/pyniryo/docs/source/setup/ip_address.rst

 If you are directly connected to your robot with an ethernet cable, the static IP of your robot will be ``169.254.200.200``

-The reader should note that he may has to change his wired settings to allow the connection.
+The reader should note that he may need to change his wired settings to allow the connection.
 See how |link_ethernet|_

 Computer and Robot Connected on the same router
 -------------------------------------------------------------

-You will need to find the robot address using ``nmap``, or you can also use search button of Niryo Studio to see which robots are available
+You will need to find the robot's address using ``nmap``, or you can also use search button of Niryo Studio to see which robots are available

-*TODO: faire plus clair via des images/screenshots*

-You can also :ref:`make the IP permanent <Make IP permanent>` so that you won't have to search for it next time
+You can also :ref:`make the IP permanent <Make IP permanent>` so that you will not have to search for it next time

 Make IP permanent